turingschool/backend-curriculum-site/module1/projects/b1_project_rubric_template.md

 ### 6. Debugging
 <!-- (only relevant for pairing) -->
-* 4: Student uses pry, `puts`, and error messages to ruthlessly get feedback from the system, and can use this feedback to fix errors.
+* 4: Student uses pry, `puts`, and error messages to get feedback from the system, and can use this feedback to fix errors.
 * 3: Student uses debugging tools like pry, or `puts`, but may need some help to identify issues.
 * 2: Student uses debugging tools only when prompted on multiple occassions.
 * 1: Student does not demonstrate that they are able to use debugging tools even when prompted.